What Is Hepatitis C?

 How Is Hepatitis C Transmitted?

-Hepatitis C is transmitted through blood contaminated with HCV.
-It
+Hepatitis C is transmitted through blood contaminated with the hepatitis C virus.

 - organ transplants

 - sharing personal items (razors, toothbrushes)

 - sharing drug needles